Eugenics in the United States: Early proponents

 By 1910, there was a large and dynamic network of scientists, reformers, and professionals engaged in national eugenics projects and actively promoting eugenic legislation.
 The American Breeder's Association, the first eugenic body in the U.S., expanded in 1906 to include a specific eugenics committee under the direction of Charles B. Davenport.
 The ABA was formed specifically to "investigate and report on heredity in the human race, and emphasize the value of superior blood and the menace to society of inferior blood."
 Membership included Alexander Graham Bell, Stanford president David Starr Jordan and Luther Burbank.
 The American Association for the Study and Prevention of Infant Mortality was one of the first organizations to begin investigating infant mortality rates in terms of eugenics.
 They promoted government intervention in attempts to promote the health of future citizens.

 Several feminist reformers advocated an agenda of eugenic legal reform.
 The National Federation of Women's Clubs, the Woman's Christian Temperance Union, and the National League of Women Voters were among the variety of state and local feminist organizations that at some point lobbied for eugenic reforms.
 One of the most prominent feminists to champion the eugenic agenda was Margaret Sanger, the leader of the American birth control movement and founder of the parent organization to Planned Parenthood.
 Sanger saw birth control as a means to prevent unwanted children from being born into a disadvantaged life, and incorporated the language of eugenics to advance the movement.
 Sanger also advocated for discouraging reproduction among people who believed to have hereditary mental illnesses or serious physical disabilities.
 In these cases, she approved of the use of sterilization.
 In Sanger's opinion, it was individual women (if able-bodied) and not the state who should determine whether or not to have a child.
-However, Sanger was also a racist and an early proponent of racial eugenics, and supported a bill to approve forced sterilization of African Americans.